PurdueDualityLab/ASE24-FAIL-FailureAnalysisInvestigationWithLLM/tests/README.rst

 Evaluate Pipeline's Classification Command
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Introduction
+Description
 ------------

 This command is designed for evaluating the pipeline's classification command.
-The classification command is responsible for determing whether and article does or does not describe a software failure.
+The classification command is responsible for determing whether an article does or does not describe a software failure.

 Metrics Evaluated
 -----------------